 Workers Compensation Lawyer in Greenville

-What is the workers comp and how can a workers compensation lawyer help?
+What is the workers compensation and how can a workers comp lawyer help?

-Are all employers required to maintain workers comp coverage?
+Are all employers required to maintain workers compensation coverage?

 The good news for worried employees is that nearly all employers in South Carolina are required to provide and maintain workers comp coverage.
 This ensures that the vast majority of employees in the state are covered should something happen at work leading to an illness or injury.